 You may start small but you need to aim big.
 Once you start playing for a club or for any team, you need to make sure that you go for tournaments held across the country.
 Your gateway for becoming a professional cricketer is to join a highly competitive team and trying to get into the state team.
 An example of this would be the Ranji Trophy if you play for such prestigious tournaments and trophies there are more chances of you making a successful career in this field.

-“I believe in giving more than 100% on the field, and I don’t really worry about the result if there is great commitment on the field.
-That’s victory for me.”
+“I believe in giving more than 100% on the field, and I don’t really worry about the result if there is a great commitment on the field.
+That’s a victory for me.”

 – MS Dhoni

 Work on Your Body to Become a Cricketer